adarshgeorge/CI_CD_Docker/README.md

 $ sudo cat /var/lib/jenkins/secrets/initialAdminPassword
 ```

-Access the Jenkins Dashboard (IP:8080)

-Install the suggested plugin.Also verify the below plugins are installed on Jenkins.
+Access the Jenkins Dashboard (IP:8080) and install the suggested plugin.Also verify the below plugins are installed on Jenkins.

 ( Dashboard > Managed Plugins > Installed Plugin )

 * Publish Over SSH
 * Github
-*

 After that we need to configure SSH over Docker Server.